-Response: Both SEPA and the Council's Flood Risk Management Team have been consulted in respect of the proposed development.
-Both have confirmed that they have no objections to the proposed development.
-As such, it would not be appropriate for planning permission to be refused on flood risk grounds.
-Thereafter, it would be the responsibility of the applicants to ensure that the development does not create any adverse impacts in terms of affected streams, culverts or other flood risk management issues.
+As such, there is not considered to be an issue in this regard and it would not be appropriate for planning permission to be refused on flood risk grounds.
+The applicants would be required to gain formal approval from Scottish Water for the works, separate to the planning application process.
+Thereafter, it would be the responsibility of the applicants to ensure that the development does not create any adverse impacts in terms of affected streams, culverts, sewers or other flood risk management issues.

-k) The development could create overlooking and privacy issues between the applicant's property and nearby properties.
+- the applicant's property and nearby properties.
 In addition, potential damage to shared boundary hedges could create privacy issues.

 Response: Given that the proposed development would take the form of a single storey extension to a two storey dwellinghouse, it is not considered that the development would create any issues in terms of overlooking or loss of privacy.
-The issue of maintenance of shared boundary hedges would be a civil matter to be resolved separately between the parties involved.

-I) Although not located within the Conservation Area these properties represent a historical part of Cambuslang and it should be ensured that the character of the area is not adversely affected by inappropriate development or loss of trees.
+The issue of maintenance of shared boundary hedges would be a civil matter to be resolved separately between the parties involved. - I) Although not located within the Conservation Area these properties represent a historical part of Cambuslang and it should be ensured that the character of the area is not adversely affected by inappropriate development or loss of trees.

 Response: It is noted that the proposed development would be single storey in height and would be set back from the front elevation of the property, projecting to the side and rear of the existing dwellinghouse only.
 Additionally, it is considered that the proposed development would be finished in materials that would suitably complement the existing dwellinghouse on site and the surrounding area.
 As such, it is not considered that the development would adversely affect the traditional character of the local area.
+As set out in f) above, it is not considered that the removal of a number of trees from within the garden area would have any significant impact on the amenity of the property itself or its surroundings

-m) The vehicular access to the development has not been clarified in that access could be taken from Douglas Drive or West Coats Road.
+- m) The vehicular access to the development has not been clarified in that access could be taken from Douglas Drive or West Coats Road.
 Use of the access point from West Coats Road may cause security issues for adjacent properties, create traffic congestion and cause damage to trees.

 Response: The applicants have confirmed that the granny annex would be accessed from the front of the property via Douglas Drive, in the same manner that the dwellinghouse is accessed at this time.
-Details of provision of car parking space for four vehicles and appropriate vehicular and pedestrian visibility splays have been provided.
-The Council's Roads and Transportation Services have confirmed their satisfaction with these details and suitable planning conditions would be attached to any consent issued to ensure that the approved details are put in place on site to the Council's satisfaction.

-n) The development could be used as business premises rather than as a granny annex.
+The Council's Roads and Transportation Services have confirmed their satisfaction with the proposed development in terms of access, traffic and parking issues. - n) The development could be used as business premises rather than as a granny annex.